mydosh/doshcurrency/README.md

 ### Open Source Decentralized Blockchain

-The advent of Dosh Cryptocurrency is a coherent outcome to the prerequisite for more decentralized untraceable digital cash for everyday use in money transactions.
+The advent of Dosh is a coherent outcome to the prerequisite for more decentralized untraceable digital cash.

-  Dosh Cryptocurrency enable Direct, Quick and easy way to exchange values on the bases of equally privileged Peer 2 Peer trading over the community Network, empowering participants to share and practice their own Freedom: privately and anonymously at wish.
+  Dosh enables a quick and easy way to transact privately on the bases of equally privileged peer-to-peer transactions over the network, empowering participants to share and practice their own Freedom: privately and anonymously at wish.

-  The Underpinning of the new Cryptocurrency is an open source Blockchain software, based on proof of work mechanism that utilize CryptoNight algorithm Technology to provide secure platform across the multi Network Nodes and can achieve almost instantaneous and Anonymous transactions for all Participants efficiently by implementing Ring Signature Technology to obfuscate End signers from unwanted monitoring.
+  The Underpinning of the new Cryptocurrency is an open source CryptoNote protocol, utilizing CryptoNight proof-of-work hashing algorithm to provide a secure network that provides private & anonymous transactions for all participants.

-  Privacy is a fundamental human right and our endeavour is to establish Dosh as a truly Decentralized Cryptocurrency and to implement Egalitarian proof of work voting system where every participant have equal voting rights on the Network.
+  Privacy is a fundamental human right and our endeavour is to establish Dosh as a truly Decentralized Cryptocurrency with an Egalitarian proof-of-work voting system where every participant has an equal vote within the network.

-  Our vision is to create: An Equitable Decentralized online Cryptocurrency featured with fast and secure means of direct payment for individuals who believe in Freedom, independence, Fairness and open Uncensored world.
+  Our vision is to create: An equitable decentralized Cryptocurrency featured with fast and secure means of direct payment for individuals who believe in freedom, independence and fairness.

                  *Join our growing Dosh community